d-evelopers/HellsAngel/README.md

 npm run dev
 ```
 In addition to starting the game, this will:
-- Show the menubar of the application
+- Show the menubar of the application (Allowing access to the Blink
+  devtools)
 - ...and drop the console to a REPL

 In the REPL, you can type `reactionEditor()` to open the respective